001 002 003 ︎

 Has cycling’s self-seriousness affected the rise in the United States?

 It’s a crazy sport.
 It has all these international components.
 So it remains this sort of subculture.
 It remains this sport that nobody can really figure out.
-When Lance took over for those eight or nine years, Americans were sort of involved.
+When Lance took over for those eight or nine years there, Americans were sort of involved.
 But even then they only understood the Tour de France.
 They didn’t understand all the nuances of the sport.
 It’s a hard sport to follow, because it’s not straightforward, and that leaves a lot of room for interpretation.
-You can follow just the Tour de France, just the Italian races or the classics.
+You can follow just the Tour de France, just the Italian races, or the classics.
 You can follow some tiny Polish team that nobody knows about and learn about all their riders.

 How did the Speed Metal Podcast come about?

 I knew the guys who ran it, and they asked me to join the show.
 The podcast is an extension of me being able to learn a lot from the guys who run it because they know way more than I do.
 But to also bring my perspective to it as someone who’s growing up with the sport in a different way.
 There is way more available to us.
 You have to put all of that into some sort of context.
-You can’t watch, and I can’t watch every race.
-You can’t follow every single storyline, and every single team because you would lose your mind.
-So we pick, and we decide what we like, what to talk about, and what to critique.
+You can’t watch, and I can’t watch every race, you can’t follow every single storyline, and every single team because you would lose your mind.
+So we pick, and we decide what we like, what to talk about, and what the critique.

 What sparked the move to design your own products?